opengauss-mirror/docs/content/en/docs/Description/enhanced-features.md

     Slow SQL diagnosis has two main phases: training and prediction.

-    -   Training phase: Prepare the historical SQL records of typical services.
-The input format is as follows: \(SQL execution duration, SQL statement, SQL lock waiting duration\).
-Ensure that at least one of the lock waiting duration and SQL execution duration is not 0.
-Press  **Tab**  to separate lines.
-Import historical SQL data based on the log address entered by the user, and train the self-encoded model, clustering model, and execution time sequence model.
+    -   Training phase: Prepare the historical SQL records of your typical services, import the historical SQL data based on the entered log address, and train the intelligent model.
-    -   Prediction phase: A user enters a to-be-predicted load.
-The system encodes the load based on the self-encoded model generated in the training phase, classifies the load based on the clustering model generated in the training phase, and then predicts the execution time based on the historical information of each type.
+    -   Prediction phase: After you enter the load to be predicted, the model predicts the execution time based on the historical information of each type to detect potential slow SQL statements.

+-   Index recommendation

+    Single-query index recommendation and workload-level index recommendation are supported.
+During workload-level index recommendation, typical SQL statements are filtered based on the AI algorithm.
+For typical SQL statements, the optimal index is recommended and generated based on the semantic information of the statements and the statistics information of the database.
+Use the recommended indexes of all statements as the candidate index set, calculate the workload benefit of each candidate index, and recommend the index combination with the maximum benefit.

+-   Time series prediction and exception detection

+    Time series characteristics information on the host where the database is deployed can be collected and stored.
+This data can be used for time series prediction, for example, storage space prediction.
+In addition, exceptions can be detected based on the preceding data.
+In this way, potential problems can be detected in advance so as to take countermeasures.

+-   DB4AI function

+    DB4AI, which is compatible with the MADlib ecosystem, supports more than 70 algorithms, has performance several times higher than that of the native MADlib, and supports advanced algorithms such as XGBoost and GBDT.
+It implements AI tasks driven by SQL statements based on the database.

 -   SQL execution time prediction